AC ChievoVerona: Mussi Volanti (2001–2007)

-In 2001–02, Chievo's Serie A debut season, the team was most critics' choice for an instant return to Serie B. However, they became the surprise team in the league, playing often spectacular and entertaining football and even leading the league for six consecutive weeks.
+In 2001–02, Chievo's Serie A debut season, the team was most critics' choice for an instant return to Serie B. However, they became the surprise team in the league, often playing spectacular and entertaining football and even leading the league for six consecutive weeks.
 The club finally ended the season with a highly respectable fifth-place finish, qualifying the team to play in the UEFA Cup.
 Chievo's impressive performance inspired a 2002 book about soccer economics titled "Fenomeno Chievo.
 Economia, costume, società" by Marco Vitale.

 In 2002–03, Chievo debuted at the European level but were eliminated in the first round by Red Star Belgrade.
 The team finished the Serie A season in seventh place, again proving itself one of the better Serie A teams.
 The 2003–04 season, the last with Delneri at the helm, saw Chievo finish ninth.

 The 2004–05 season is remembered as one of the toughest ever in Chievo's history.
 Mario Beretta, a Serie A novice from Ternana, was named coach, but after a strong start that brought Chievo to third behind Juventus and Milan, the team slowly lost position in the league table.
-With three matches remaining in the season, Chievo was third-from-last, a position which would see it relegated to Serie B. As a last resort, Beretta was fired and Maurizio D'Angelo, a former Chievo player, was appointed temporarily to replace him as coach.
-Morale improved, and two wins and a draw from the final three matches proved just enough to keep Chievo in Serie A.
+With three matches remaining in the season, Chievo was third-from-last, a position which would see it relegated to Serie B. As a last resort, Beretta was fired, and Maurizio D'Angelo, a former Chievo player, was appointed temporarily to replace him as coach.
+Morale improved, and two wins and a draw from the final three matches proved enough to keep Chievo in Serie A.

 In 2005–06, Giuseppe Pillon of Treviso FBC was appointed as new coach.
 The team experienced a return to the successful Delneri era, both in style of play and results, which resulted in Chievo ending the season in seventh and gaining a berth in the UEFA Cup.
 However, because of the football scandal involving several top-class teams, all of which finished higher than Chievo in the 2005–06 season, the Flying Donkeys were awarded a place in the next Champions League preliminary phase.